patrikspiess/demo_patrikspiess/docs/source/setup_project.rst

 The Demo Environment
 ********************

-First let's give a shor description on my demo environment.
+First let's give a short description on my demo environment.
 You may use any other environment but I cannot guarantee that other environments behave the same.
 For this project I use the following:

 - Windows 11 running WLS2